leezer3/OpenBVE/Readme.md

 ## openBVE Source Code - Readme

 This source code is an experimental port of OpenBVE to the OpenTK framework.

+# Compatibility Changes

-There have also been backwards compatible changes made to the OpenBveApi, and animated objects which are described fully [here](https://github.com/leezer3/OpenBVE/wiki/Compatibility-Notes).
+There have also been various additions, including to the OpenBveApi, and animated objects which are described fully [here](https://github.com/leezer3/OpenBVE/wiki/Compatibility-Notes).

+# Fixed Errata

+These are described fully [here] (https://github.com/leezer3/OpenBVE/wiki/Errata).

 Automatically generated daily builds are available [here](http://vps.bvecornwall.co.uk/OpenBVE/Builds/).